navigation

 And yes, I know what that means.

-No campaign machine.
+No big campaign machine.

 No grand illusion that I’ll be walking into the council chamber any time soon.